-The strict output power constraint of SRL-based covert communication precludes using standard handshake, carrier synchronization, channel state estimation, and other link maintenance operations that are taken for granted in non-covert communication.
-This necessitates using precise timing sources, such as atomic clocks.
-Furthermore, the finite resolution of SDRs' digital-to-analog and analog-to-digital converters (DACs and ADCs) imposes a \emph{lower} limit on the amplitude of the transmitted symbol.
+Maintaining covert links necessitates using precise timing sources, such as atomic clocks.
+Furthermore, the finite resolution of modern digital transceivers' (such as SDRs) digital-to-analog and analog-to-digital converters (DACs and ADCs) imposes a fundamental \emph{lower} limit on the amplitude of the transmitted symbol.
 Thus, to meet the SRL, we must use a ``sparse coding'' strategy, selecting a random subset of available channel uses that is secretly shared with the receiver in advance.
 This sparsity, in turn, renders the standard phase synchronization approaches that rely on periodic pilot signal transmission unusable.
 Therefore, we include a pilot signal with \emph{every} transmitted symbol, which is done rarely if at all in non-covert communications.
-This, coupled with precise time synchronization, enables our SDR implementation to transmit a significant number of bits with a covertness guarantee.
+This, along with precise time synchronization, enables our SDR implementation to transmit a significant number of bits with a guarantee of covertness.